ZestyLimones/Zesty_Portfolio/README.md

 ## Description

 This is my current portfolio that I created using basic HTML, CSS, and JavaScript.
 The portfolio assignments we previously worked on through the University of Denver Boot Camps did not feel like my design and I wanted to showcase something that felt more personalized.
-I added colors, javascript, a pinch of animation, and a dash of flare!
+I added colors 🌈, some javascript 💻, a pinch of animation 🤏, and a dash of flare! ✨

 Allthough this portfolio page doesn't demonstrate all my coding capabilities it was fun to work on.